HomeBankingBookkeepingTaxesInvoices

 Do I need a business bank account as a freelancer?

-When it comes to handling finances for freelancers, a bank account definitely helps.
-You don’t strictly need one, but some of the best advice we can give freelancers is to separate personal and business finances.
+When handling finances for freelancers, a bank account helps.
+You don't strictly need one, but some of the best advice we can give freelancers is to separate personal and business finances.
 This can prevent major headaches at tax time.

 Does my business need a savings account?

 The short answer is, “maybe.”
 If you intend to hold any significant sum of money and have no plans to spend it (or know how far in the future you’ll spend it), a savings account can be a good idea.
+Whether you’re saving for quarterly taxes, a large purchase or building up an emergency fund, putting your money in a separate account so that it doesn't accidentally get spent is a good idea.
 These accounts can enable you to earn interest on the money in them, providing further revenue.
 However, they’re not universally needed like a business checking account.

 Does a small business need a bank account?